TrinityDNA: A Bio-Inspired Foundational Model for Efficient Long-Sequence DNA Modeling: Conclusion

-We present \texttt{TrinityDNA}, a foundational DNA model that integrates biologically inspired modules—\emph{Groove Fusion} and \emph{Gated Reverse Complement}—alongside a \emph{multi-scale attention mechanism} to capture both local sequence signals and global genomic context effectively.
-Built upon an evolutionary training strategy that transitions gradually from prokaryotic to eukaryotic genomes, \texttt{TrinityDNA} gains strong generalization for diverse genomic prediction tasks.
-To further demonstrate its versatility, we introduce the \emph{CDS Annotation Benchmark}, which evaluates coding sequence identification and annotation across organisms, providing a realistic standard for genome-scale annotation.
+We present \texttt{TrinityDNA}, a foundational DNA model that integrates biologically inspired modules—\emph{Groove Fusion} and \emph{Gated Reverse Complement}—alongside a \emph{multi-scale attention mechanism} to capture scales of genomic context effectively, built upon an ETS that transitions from prokaryotic to eukaryotic genomes. \texttt{TrinityDNA} gains strong generalization for diverse genomic prediction tasks.
+We also introduce the \emph{CDS Annotation Benchmark}, which evaluates coding sequence identification across organisms and provides a realistic standard for genome-scale annotation.

-\paragraph{Limitations.} Although evolutionary training excels at long-sequence tasks, it can reduce performance on shorter prokaryotic sequences.
-Moreover, \texttt{TrinityDNA} has largely been validated on discriminative tasks, leaving its generative potential—such as modeling DNA–protein complexes—unexplored.
-Future work will refine short-sequence performance, investigate generative capabilities, and scale to larger datasets for broader genomic applications.